shaggyishere/personal_scripts/git_scripts/README.md

 #### Options:
 - `-h` : Display help message.
 - `-b <branch_name>` : Specify the branch to checkout before updating (default: `env/svil`).
-- `-r` : Add an empty `RELEASE` commit and push it.
+- `-R` : Add an empty `RELEASE` commit and push it.
 - `-l` : Operate only on the `lib-market-info-v1` repository.
+- `-r` : Specify the repos you want to operate as comma string list

 #### Behavior:
 - Fetches updates.
 - Checks out the specified branch and pulls updates.
-- If `-r` is used, creates an empty commit with the message `RELEASE` and pushes it.
+- If `-R` is used, creates an empty commit with the message `RELEASE` and pushes it.